atingupta2005/Jenkins-5-Days-Training-Material/Hands-On/7-Jenkins-in-Action/7-Project-Implement-CICD-with-Jenkins-Pipeline-Docker-Maven.md

 - Copy the URL of the forked Repo.
 It's needed while creating the Jenkins pipeline next

 ## Create the Jenkins Pipeline
-- Create a Jenkins pipeline named - pipeline-docker-maven
+- Create a Jenkins pipeline named - pipeline-maven
 - Project type should be - Pipeline
 - In Pipeline configuration
   - From combo box chose - Pipeline script from SCM